Office of Federal Contract Compliance Programs (OFCCP)

 The general defense allows contractors to pursue a defense to alleged violations so long as that defense is not based on a rule or policy that prohibits employees or applicants from discussing or disclosing compensation information.
 This defense could apply, for example, in situations where a contractor disciplines an employee for a violation of a consistently and uniformly applied workplace rule.

 A federal contractor might have a rule to give verbal warnings to employees who exceed their allotted break time one time by five minutes.
 For the contractor to act in a uniform manner, it would apply the same corrective action — here, a verbal warning — to employees who exceed their allotted break time once by five minutes, including any employees who may have been discussing compensation.
 The fact that the employees were discussing compensation should not impact the severity of the discipline they receive pursuant to the workplace rule.
-The Final Rule requires that contractors uniformly apply workplace rules to similarly situated employees, regardless of their protected activity, to prevent contractors from using the rule as a way to avoid liability for discrimination.
+The pay transparency regulations require that contractors uniformly apply workplace rules to similarly situated employees, regardless of their protected activity, to prevent contractors from using the rule as a way to avoid liability for discrimination.

 The “essential job functions” defense provides contractors with a defense for alleged violations when an employee (a) as part of that employee’s essential job functions has access to the compensation information of other employees or applicants and (b) discloses such compensation information to individuals who do not otherwise have access to it.